HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 Main service responsible for handling the DD4hep setup is `GeoSvc`.
 It has a property **detector** that takes a string with a path to the detector description XML file.

-DD4hep is able to parse automatically the geometry to Geant4 format.
+DD4hep is able to parse automatically the geometry and convert it to Geant4 format.
 It can be retrieved and passed to the Geant configuration service via tool `G4DD4hepDetector`.
 User needs to set the geometry tool in `G4SimSvc` (property **detector**) to `G4DD4hepDetector` (TODO: set it as a default case).

 In FCCSW there is an alternative way to create the geometry, via GDML description (and tool `G4GdmlDetector` with property **gdml** taking a path to the GDML file).
 It is meant only for the test purposes as it does not support sensitive detectors.
 User would need to create them on his own.

 ### Sensitive detectors

-Sensitive detectors are responsible for creating the hits whenever a particle traverses through the active material.
+Sensitive detectors are responsible for creating the hits whenever a particle traverses the active material.
 The segmentation of each detector can be described in DD4hep.
 If a user builds a detector containing only tracker(s) or calorimeter(s), a proper description of the detector in DD4hep is sufficient and there is no need to specify any sensitive detector in Geant4.

 ##### DD4hep (see more in sec.
 2.11 and 2.12 of [DD4hep manual])
 * XML file should contain: